rizalgowandy/gdk/examples/myapp/README.md

 # MyApp
-MyApp is an example service with multiple binaries.
+MyApp is an example of a monolithic application with multiple binaries.